robotframework/robotframework/CONTRIBUTING.rst

 Whitespace
 ''''''''''

 We are pretty picky about using whitespace.
-We use blank lines and whitespace in expressions as dictated by `PEP-8`_, but we also follow these rules:
+We follow `PEP-8`_ in how to use blank lines and whitespace in general, but we also have some stricter rules:

+- No blank lines inside functions.
 - Indentation using spaces, not tabs.
 - No trailing spaces.
 - No extra empty lines at the end of the file.
 - Files must end with a newline.

-The above rules are good with most other code too.
-Any decent editor or IDE can be configured to automatically format files according to them.
+Most of these rules are such that any decent text editor or IDE can be configured to automatically format files according to them.

 Docstrings
 ''''''''''

-Docstrings should be added to public APIs but are not generally needed in internal code.
+Docstrings should be added to public APIs, but they are not generally needed in internal code.
 When docstrings are added, they should follow `PEP-257
 <https://www.python.org/dev/peps/pep-0257/>`_.
 See `API documentation`_
 section below for more details about documentation syntax, generating